 Location of free-trade zones in Dubai

-If you are planning to move to Dubai or are already an expat who is looking for investing in a business, we recommend you considering the most popular free-trade zones in Dubai.
+If you are planning to move to Dubai or are already an expat who is looking to invest in a business, we recommend you consider the most popular free-trade zones in Dubai.

-DCCA includes 10 business communities.
+DCCA regulates 7 industries in 9 free zones.
 Many international brands have chosen DCCA as their business location, including CNN, PepsiCo, Unilever and others.

 Here are the most popular communities that are part of DCCA: